-The directional element of the Phase Overcurrent Protection is only available if the TPU S220 has three voltage analogue inputs available (variants U and S).
+The directional element of the Phase Overcurrent Protection is only available if the TPU L500 has three voltage analogue inputs available.

 The forward direction is defined as the direction into the protected object, whereas the reverse direction is the direction out from the protected object.
 The CT polarity should be conveniently configured according to this convention (please consult the corresponding subsection 4.4.3 - Channels).